rahatsayyed/ibw/README.md

-# Decentralized Freelance Platform (IBW Hackathon Submission)
+# Verico (IBW Hackathon Submission)

 **Deployment:** [ibw.vercel.app](https://ibw.vercel.app)

 ## Overview

-This project is a decentralized freelance and project management platform built for the **India Blockchain Week (IBW) Hackathon**.
+**Verico** is a decentralized freelance and project management platform built for the **India Blockchain Week (IBW) Hackathon**.
 It leverages the Cardano blockchain to create a trustless environment where clients and freelancers can collaborate securely.
 The platform integrates advanced features like AI-driven dispute resolution and a robust staking/slashing mechanism to ensure fair play.

 ## Key Features